marfarma/user-role-editor/readme.txt

 4. Go to the "Settings"-"User Role Editor" menu item and change your WordPress standard roles capabilities according to your needs.

 == Frequently Asked Questions ==
-- Does it work with WordPress 3.0 in multi-site environment?
+- Does it work with WordPress 3.1 in multi-site environment?
-Yes, it works with WordPress 3.0 multi-site.
-Current version works for every blog from your multi-site network as for locally installed blog.
+Yes, it works with WordPress 3.1 multi-site.
+By default plugin works for every blog from your multi-site network as for locally installed blog.
-Network feature, something like super-admin global role editor will be added in the nearest release.
+To update selected role globally for the Network you should turn on the "Apply to All Network" checkbox.

 == Screenshots ==